More and more consumers are committed to animal welfare and are demanding vegan accessories. We show functional and stylish must-haves: vegan belts

 COMO: Vegan belt for women from Mirconappa

-Key Facts: Vegan leather made from microfibers, PETA-Approved, winner of the Vegan Fashion Award
+Key facts: vegan microfiber leather, PETA-Approved, winner of the Vegan Fashion Award

 Available at: NOAH